 So why was 7 a numeral and 11 wasn’t?
 7-Eleven, Inc. tells Reader’s Digest exclusively, “The specific reason is unknown.”
 Womp.

-However, we do have some clarity about the logo’s other notable details in the 7-Eleven logo.
+However, we do have some clarity about the other notable details in the 7-Eleven logo.
 Southland president Joe C. “Jodie” Thompson requested a new design that would stand on outdoor signs, which is why you don’t associate four-leaf clovers with Slurpees.
-Here are 7 more things 7-Eleven never told you about Slurpees.

 Then, of course, there’s the mildly infuriating lowercase N in the otherwise capitalized Eleven.
 “One theory is that Thompson’s wife thought the logo seemed a little harsh with all capital letters and suggested that the capital ‘N’ be changed to lowercase so the logo would look more graceful,” 7-Eleven, Inc. tells Reader’s Digest.

 So there you have it.
 You will never be able to absentmindedly pass a 7-Eleven sign ever again.
 Next, learn why so many logos are red—you’ll notice many of your favorites have this similarity!
 Then, read up on the history of the Pringles man and how he became the company’s mascot.